From Casetext: Smarter Legal Research

 After Barrow missed his appointment, Manley "did a records check" and discovered that Barrow was arrested in Travis County Texas on July 23, 2022.
 Manley testified that even after Barrow’s release from custody in Texas, he did not report to her.

 Barrow testified on his own behalf.
 He testified that he was employed as a crane operator for CBS Coastal and PreCast Systems.
 He testified that he was informed by his employer in early July that he was "being sent to Texas for work."
-Barrow testified that he knew he needed to receive his probation officer's permission in order to leave Virginia.
-Barrow's testimony was that he spoke with Manley over the phone and that she gave him permission to go to Texas to work.
+Barrow testified that he knew he needed to receive his probation officer’s permission in order to leave Virginia.
+Barrow’s testimony was that he spoke with Manley over the phone and that she gave him permission to go to Texas to work.
 Further, he testified that Officer Manley told him that she was going to "count that [phone] visit" as their July meeting.
-Barrow intended to stay in Texas for three weeks to work, then return to Virginia.
+Barrow intended to stay in Texas for three weeks to work, then return 542to Virginia.
 However, he was arrested in Texas and held in custody on those charges for nearly eight months.
 Barrow testified that those charges were ultimately dismissed and that he immediately returned to Virginia via bus.
 Upon his return to Virginia, Barrow testified that he went to visit his family, whereupon he learned that he had an outstanding capias, based on his alleged probation violation.
 The Commonwealth conceded that from the time he returned to Virginia and turned himself in to the authorities, he had been held in custody.

-Barrow's counsel also recalled Manley as a witness.
+Barrow’s counsel also recalled Manley as a witness.
 Manley clarified that the last time the two had spoken was in May of 2022 before Barrow missed the July appointment and before his subsequent arrest for his probation violation.
 During that conversation, Barrow stated that he was employed by Lime, the scooter company, charging their scooters.
 The two never spoke again after that.
 Manley also testified Barrow never spoke with her about working in Texas and that she never gave him permission to leave the state, nor would she, as probation officers do not have such authority without approval from her supervisor and chief of probation.
+The trial court found that Barrow had violated the terms of his probation and revoked his suspended sentence of four years and six months.
+The trial court sentenced Barrow to one year and six months of active incarceration with three years resuspended.
+In making its sentencing determination, the trial court commented that:

-You know, the problem is, sir, is based on the evidence, you- specifically your testimony, you're really not suitable for probation, which means you deserve all of your time back because you are not suitable.
-I put you back on probation and, quite frankly, based on what I've heard here in court today, I find that you don't have a lot of respect, certainly not for your probation officer, and really, I don't find that you have a whole lot for the Court.
+You know, the problem is, sir, is based on the evidence, you—specifically your testimony, you’re really not suitable for probation, which means you deserve all of your time back because you are not suitable.
+I put you back on probation and, quite frankly, based on what I’ve heard here in court today, I find that you don’t have a lot of respect, certainly not for your probation officer, and really, I don’t find that you have a whole lot for the Court.

-Again, the trial court noted that Barrow's sentence would be suspended "on the same conditions as contained in the previous sentencing order."
-Regarding the length of the probation, the trial court also imposed a new period of probation, not to exceed two years, upon Barrow's release.
+Again, the trial court noted that Barrow’s sentence would be suspended "on the same conditions as contained in the previous543 sentencing order."
+Regarding the length of the probation, the trial court also imposed a new period of probation, not to exceed two years, upon Barrow’s release.
 The trial court did not expressly require Barrow to pay any restitution.
 Barrow timely appealed.

 ANALYSIS